The HP Chromebox desktop PC has gone on sale in the US with a starting price of $179.

 For more details.
 Specification sheets and purchase information on the HP Chromebox jump on over the HP website via the link below.

-For those who’d rather buy from a more familiar online merchant Amazon.com has a selection of third party sellers offering the 2GB model from $183, though is yet to sell the device directly itself.
+For those who’d rather buy from a more familiar online merchant Amazon.com is also stocking a selection of models.